mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 There is Katagiri: that core of Katagiri is really supported by total personality.
 Total personality is the character created by Katagiri in the past, in the present, in the future.
 My parents, my grandparents, and my ancestors; that is *total* personality.

-*My* personality is something *I* can create, after my birth.
+*My* personality is something *I* can create after my birth.
 But this is kind of *character*.
 If you say *personality*, psychologically speaking, this is a little bit broad.
-So *my* personality is something I can create after my birth, but there is another personality I [can’t] create, so I have carried my personality from before my birth.
+So *my* personality is something I can create after my birth, but there is another personality I [can’t] create, [where] I have carried my personality from before my birth.
 This is maybe my parents, and also maybe I have carried [it] from [...] my grandparents, from my grand-grandparents, and ancestors.
 That is *total personality*, the *whole* personality.

 So if I see myself – here is Katagiri – immediately there is a certain kind of a “smell.” [...]
-A part of this *smell* consists of something I have created after my birth.
-But the other aspect of my *smell* is something I have carried before my birth: from my parents, grandparents, grand-grandparents, and ancestors – maybe from before the world began.
+A part of this *smell* consists of something I have created after my birth, but the other aspect of my *smell* is something I have carried before my birth: from my parents, grandparents, grand-grandparents, and ancestors – maybe from before the world began.
 So at that time, that personality is really a smell.
 If you see somebody, there is a smell.
 Katagiri smells.

 But Katagiri’s *smell* is a kind of a result that we have judged.
 From where does that smell come?
-If you research again and again, finally, there is no evaluation, because you don't know from where it comes.
+If you research again and again, finally there is no evaluation, because you don't know from where it comes.
 You have to go back to the beginningless past; you have to go back.
 And you have to go to the endless future.
 And *then* you can understand.

 So finally, that smell is something not evaluated.
 That is called *buddha* – or, the *original nature of existence*.
 But psychologically speaking, that is called *total personality*.
-Total personality, or maybe *trans-personality*, whatever you say. (*Transcriber’s Note:* The term *trans-personality* might be related to *transpersonal psychology*.)
+Total personality, or maybe *trans-personality*, whatever you say.

 But immediately [you smell this trans-personality]: “*I* smell something; I smell myself as Katagiri.”
 So at that time it's pretty hard to adjust, to make myself in peace and harmony, in an evil sense.
 But in a good sense, I feel good – [but] feeling good is not always *feeling good*, *[he chuckles,]* not always helping you.
 Sometimes it becomes a “stink.”